Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-ssl/README.md

 # Quick Start SSL

-This folder contains all the resources needed to launch the [_Quick Start_](../../README.md#quick-start) app configured to establish a secure connection with the Kafka broker.
+This folder contains a variant of the [_Quick Start_](../../README.md#quick-start) app configured to establish a secure connection with the Kafka broker.

 The [docker-compose.yml](docker-compose.yml) file has been revised to enable support for SSL, as follows: